jacobsee/dynamic-rbac-operator/README.md

 ## Roadmap

-See the [open issues](https://github.com/redhat-cop/dynamic-rbac-operator/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/redhat-cop/dynamic-rbac-operator/issues) for a list of proposed features.

+## Known Issues

+1. Only one role can be inherited right now, even though it is spec'd as a list, because ruleset merging is still WIP.
+2. Allow lists are in the spec but not yet implemented, because of the same reason as above.
+3. This operator requires `cluster-admin` privileges, because it needs to be able to write RBAC rules that grant arbitrary permissions that it doesn't actually need itself. `make manifests` currently overwrites this.

 <!-- CONTRIBUTING -->